1 day shore excursion “All St Petersburg”

 Yes, our shore excursions are visa-free.
 We will issue so called tour tickets (blanket visas) for you.
 You will need to print them out and show at passport control together with your passports.
 In order to issue a tour ticket, we will need your passport information – full name, date of birth, number of passport and citizenship, dates of stay and name of the ship.

-Official Russian currency is Russian ruble, so in shops and cafes you will be paying in rubles or by credit card.
+Official Russian currency is Russian rouble, so in shops and cafes you will be paying in roubles or by credit card.
 Many places accept credit cards now, but I recommend to have some cash rubles just in case (we can withdraw some from your credit card upon your arrival).
-An average meal is 500-1500 rub (10-30 USD) per person (of course, that depends on what you order, it can be cheaper or more expensive).
+Visa and Mastercard are the most common cards.
+An average meal is 500-1200 rub (10-20 USD) per person (of course, that depends on what you order, it can be cheaper or more expensive).
 Personal expenses question is always very tricky :))